ProcessEight/mage-titans-uk-async-php-talk/PITCHME.md

 ## Data import/export?

+Note:
-How does this differ from Async Bulk API community project?
+- How does this differ from Async Bulk API community project?

 ---

-## The integration (the 2 million prices):
+## The integration

 ---

-Explain business case: The different price-affecting criteria, any other relevant details
+## The problem

+Price-affecting criteria:

 * Base price
 * Tier price
 * Customer Group
 * Product Group

-* Quantity
+Note:
+- Explain business case: The different price-affecting criteria, any other relevant details

 ---

+## The approach

+Split the process into four stages:

+@ul

+- Query API

+- Validate response

+- Calculate prices according to clients' business logic

+- Save prices

+@ulend

+Note:
 Explain the basic architecture of the solution

 ---

+## The tools used

+* ReactPHP Components:
+    * EventLoop
+    * Promise
+    * Stream
+    * ChildProcess
+* RecoilPHP

+Note:
 Briefly cover which tools, libraries, frameworks were used.
 Keep it brief.
 It is not important to go into detail at this point

-* LEMP stack
-* ReactPHP
-* RecoilPHP

 ---